-What is the Blackstone River Bikeway?
+How Long is the Blackstone River Bikeway?

 A brief history lesson

 Before 1793 when the Mill was completed, everything was done by hand.
-But with the construction of Slater Mill, the cotton machinery was powered by water – thus beginning the age of industrialism.
+However, with the construction of Slater Mill, the cotton machinery was powered by water – thus beginning the age of industrialism.